54ac/yt-audio-player/README.md

 ### What is this?

-This is a YouTube audio-only player consisting of a Javascript frontend and Node.js backend.
+This is a YouTube audio-only player consisting of a JavaScript frontend and Node.js backend.

 ### What is this written in?

-- Javascript (pure),
+- JavaScript,
 - Node.js.

 ### What are some of the main features?